Stop Sabotaging Your Important Relationships

 Consider this post just that – your wake-up call.

 As we head into the coming year, let me let you in on a little secret: You screwed up this past year.
 Yep, big time!
 And the sad thing is you didn’t even know it.
-You just kept doing it over and over again.
+So you just kept doing it over and over again.

 Maybe you were just being lazy.
 It happens.